City of London: Education

 The city is home to a number of higher education institutions including: the Guildhall School of Music and Drama, the Cass Business School, The London Institute of Banking & Finance and parts of three of the universities in London: the Maughan Library of King's College London on Chancery Lane, the business school of London Metropolitan University, and a campus of the University of Chicago Booth School of Business.
 The College of Law has its London campus in Moorgate.
 Part of Barts and The London School of Medicine and Dentistry is on the Barts hospital site at West Smithfield.

-The city has only one directly maintained primary school, Sir John Cass's Foundation Primary School at Aldgate (ages 4 to 11).
+The city has only one directly maintained primary school, The Aldgate School (formerly Sir John Cass's Foundation Primary School) at Aldgate (ages 4 to 11).
 It is a Voluntary-Aided (VA) Church of England school, maintained by the Education Service of the City of London.

 City residents send their children to schools in neighbouring Local Education Authorities, such as Islington, Tower Hamlets, Westminster and Southwark.

 The City controls three independent schools, City of London School (a boys' school) and City of London School for Girls in the city, and the City of London Freemen's School (co-educational day and boarding) in Ashtead, Surrey.
 The City of London School for Girls and City of London Freemen's School have their own preparatory departments for entrance at age seven.
 It is the principal sponsor of The City Academy, Hackney, City of London Academy Islington, and City of London Academy, Southwark.